ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/setup-local-env.rst

    On versions earlier than Ubuntu 24.10 the ``awscli`` package is not newer than 2.9.0, and should not be used.

-On other distributions, you will likely need to adapt the command for the relevant package manager and any modified package names.
+To install the requirements on other distributions, adapt the command for the relevant package manager and any modified package names.

 For example, on Arch Linux ``awscli`` can be obtained from the `AUR <https://aur.archlinux.org/packages/aws-cli-v2>`_, and the remaining packages